-You can cut up to 30% off the cost of operating your Commercial Air Conditioning System
+You can cut over 30% off the cost of operating your Commercial Air Conditioning System

 The Benefits of Pre-Cooling your Air Cooled Air Conditioning Systems